 The story of Christmas is perhaps the most famous narrative about the “unimaginable and precious” happening within the context of an always so harsh day-to-day reality.
 In this case it’s about two refugees being excluded from a proper place to give birth to their child.
 A harsh reality still continuing to be part of the daily lives of many people 2020 years later.
 Nothing new or creative occurring, so it seems, in this part of the story.

 Isn’t it remarkable that king Herod totally missed the billboard: “star in heaven”, while the same star inspired three wise kings to make the effort for a long journey and navigated them towards Bethlehem?
 If you don’t see or understand things, it doesn’t mean they don’t exist.
 Herod’s lack of wisdom and his fears made it impossible for him to value a star in heaven.
-Instead, the news of a birth inspired him to a senseless slaughter of babies.
+Instead, the news of a birth inspired him to a meaningless and senseless slaughter of babies.

 Everyone believing the philosophy of an autonomous tangible world outside of us, will tell us to stay to the facts.
 Mary and Josef had a lousy trip to Bethlehem and finally had to flee to Egypt.
 In the end they were just lucky and Herod predictably acted to defend his position of power.
 Period.